jaredpalmer/after.js/examples/with-context-example/README.md

 ## Idea behind the example

-This is a basic, bare-bones example of how to use After.js and Razzle.
+This is a basic, bare-bones example of how to use After.js and Razzle with context Api. take a look at Document.js and client.js and how we render our context in server/